vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_mainloop_code.md

 ^code init_sync chapter-1/vk_engine.cpp

 On the fence, we are using the flag `VK_FENCE_CREATE_SIGNALED_BIT` .
 This is very important, as it allows us to wait on a freshly created fence without causing errors.
-If we did not have that bit, when we call into WaitFences, the cpu will hang, as there is no code that will signal that fence, so it just stops.
+If we did not have that bit, when we call into WaitFences the first frame, before the gpu is doing work, the thread will be blocked.

 We create the 3 structures for each of our doublebuffered frames.
 Now that we have them, we can write the draw loop.